 - Concerns or potential roadblocks the prospect might face

-- Where your ideal prospect is likely to do research about language schools
+- How your ideal prospect is likely to conduct research about language schools

-- Background information like age, location, level of education, financial status, etc.
+- Background information such as age, location, level of education, socioeconomic status, etc.

-- Figures who might influence the prospect (family, guidance counsellors, etc.)
+- Others who might influence the prospect (family, agents, guidance counsellors, etc.)

 It is important to think about these qualities because they can be indicative of specific attitudes and behaviours that you might want to speak to in your marketing.
-For example, if you develop a student persona of a high school student looking to learn a language for university study abroad, your messaging will need to position your programs as a reliable pathway to further study.
+For example, if you develop a student persona of a high school student looking to learn a language for university study abroad, your messaging will need to position your courses as a reliable pathway to further education.

-Example: This example of a persona takes in key demographic information such as age, gender, and location, as well as the common motivations of prospective students.
+Example: This example of a persona takes in key demographic information such as age, gender, and location, information which will be useful in developing targeted content for the language school.

-Note that you do not need to lock yourself in to only one persona.
-A good school can expect to attract students of multiple backgrounds or demographics, and establishing personas for multiple broad categories of these students can be a great way to ensure your messaging addresses the particularities of their needs.
+Note that you do not need to limit yourself to only one persona.
+A good school with a broad range of courses can expect to attract students of multiple backgrounds or demographics, and establishing different personas for different categories of students or parents can be a great way to ensure your messaging addresses the particularities of their needs.

-Keep in mind, though, that establishing too many personas can defeat the purpose of creating them in the first place – not every applicant need match your personas exactly, or even at all.
+Keep in mind, though, that establishing too many personas can defeat the purpose of creating them in the first place – not every applicant needs to match your personas exactly, or even at all.
 Rather, the personas should just be a guiding principle to help you more easily communicate with large groups of prospective applicants.
-To achieve the level of focus that personas are meant to facilitate, stick to just two or three at the most.
+To achieve the level of focus that personas are meant to facilitate, start with just two or three at the most.

-Want to get started developing personas?
-One of the best ways to begin is simply to get together with your recruitment team and any other relevant individuals within your organization and note down some of the obvious characteristics you have noticed in your student body (or the characteristics of the kinds of students you want to attract).
+When starting to develop your personas, the best way to begin is often simply to get together with your recruitment team and any other relevant individuals within your organization.
+You can collaborate by noting some of the obvious characteristics you have noticed in your student body, or the characteristics of the kinds of students you want to attract.
 You can take this concept further by issuing an anonymous survey to your student population, asking them questions directed at illuminating trends relevant to the points above.
-Finally, taking a look at the source of your existing web traffic using tools like the Google Analytics Location Report can help you identify potential target markets, perhaps giving you an indication of particular nationalities to consider creating messaging for.
+Finally, taking a look at the source of your existing web traffic can help you identify potential target markets, perhaps giving you an indication of particular nationalities to consider creating messaging for.

 Organic search traffic is the bread and butter of many schools around the world.
 By improving the ranking your website enjoys in search results, it’s possible to gain a great deal of visibility and attention from prospective students.